 For a fully consistent and proper formulation of individual rights, and their role as a moral “concept that preserves and protects individual morality in a social context”, I refer to Ayn Rand’s writings on the topic.
 For the purposes of the examination of the differences between individual and human rights, it will be useful to examine the following quotation:

 Since Man has inalienable individual rights, this means that the same rights are held, individually, by every man, by all men, at all times.
-Therefore, the rights of one man cannot and must not violate the rights of another.
+Therefore, the rights of one man cannot and must not violate the rights of another.The political expression of these rights, based on the above quotation, is a purely capitalist system where the government’s only role is to protect the rights of the individual, leaving each person free to pursue their own self-interested goals and values.

 For instance: a man has the right to live, but he has no right to take the life of another.
 He has the right to be free, but no right to enslave another.
 He has the right to choose his own happiness, but no right to decide that his happiness lies in the misery (or murder or robbery or enslavement) of another.
-The very right upon which he acts defines the same right of another man, and serves as a guide to tell him what he may or may not do. [bold added]
+The very right upon which he acts defines the same right of another man, and serves as a guide to tell him what he may or may not do. [bold added](from ARL, 9th quotation on the page)

 What are Human Rights?